pdumais/restconf32/README.md

 if the content Type is yang-data+xml, then you must parse xml instead of json.
 But then there is a call to nodeutil.ReadJSONValues(payload).
 You'll probably need to implement another one of those method to handle xml.
 I think that's the function that converts xml to Yang.

+Background:
+Restconf is a web server library that serves models written in Yang.
+According to RFC 8040, it should support xml and json.
+Parsing xml in the library is not as straightforward as you might think.
+Restconf enforces you to adhere to the yang model.
+It currently does this with json so it must work the same way woth xml.

+The task is only to parse xml.
+Not to output xml.
+So it's ok to still receive a json response.